Maldives National Party

-The Maldives National Party (މޯލްޑިވްސް ނޭޝަނަލް ޕާޓީ, MNP), is a political party in Maldives with a total membership of 10,000 as of 24 November 2021.
+The Maldives National Party (މޯލްޑިވްސް ނޭޝަނަލް ޕާޓީ, MNP), is a political party in Maldives with a total membership of 7,519 as of 19 September 2024.

-A split from the Jumhooree Party, the MNP was invited by the ruling Maldivian Democratic Party in October 2021 to join them in government.
+MNP was invited by the ruling Maldivian Democratic Party in October 2021 to join them in government.

 The Maldives National Party declared itself an opposition party to the ruling MDP coalition and has announced that they will be contesting in the 2023 Maldivian presidential election.

 History

+3 parliament members (Col. Rtd.
+Mohamed Nazim, MP Abdulla Riyaz and MP Ahmed Usham) created MNP.

 On 26 December 2021 MNP presented its member Abdul Hannan Idrees with the primary ticket to contest for the vacant Komandoo constituency by-election.

+Platform

+During his 2023 presidential candidacy, Nazim pledged to build more guest homes in Ihavandhoo, to establish a modern ice plant there, and to abolish clemency and commutating sentences for sex crimes.